How to set up Windows Server Azure Network Adapter

 Azure Network Adapter

-To configure the Azure Network Adapter you simply go to the Network extension in the Windows Admin Center.
-First, you will need to register Windows Admin Center to Azure.
-After you have done this you will be going through a wizard which will set up the Azure Point-to-Site VPN connection.
+To configure the Azure Network Adapter, you simply go to the Network extension in the Windows Admin Center.
+Select “Add Azure Network Adapter (Preview)” to start the wizard.
+First, you will need to register Windows Admin Center with Microsoft Azure.
+After you have done this, you will be going through a wizard that will set up the Azure Point-to-Site VPN connection.
 If there is no existing Azure Virtual Network Gateway, Windows Admin Center will create one for you.
-In that case, the setup can take up to 25 minutes, this is the time needed to create the Virtual Network Gateway in Azure.
+In that case, the setup can take up to 25 minutes, which is the time needed to create the Virtual Network Gateway in Azure.
 Windows Admin Center and the Windows Server Azure Network Adapter will also automatically handle the certificate process for you.
 This will save you a ton of time and make the experience very simple.

-During the configuration of the Azure Network Adpater you will select to which Azure Virtual Network you want to connect.
-After the Azure Network Adapter has been created, you can start access virtual machines within the Azure Virtual Network, directly from your on-premise Windows Server.
+During the configuration of the Azure Network Adapter, you will select which Azure Virtual Network you want to connect.
+After the Azure Network Adapter has been created, you can start access virtual machines within the Azure Virtual Network directly from your on-premises Windows Server.

-I think this is great work by the Windows Networking team and shows how great the integration with Azure can be.
-I hope this post was helpful, if you have any questions, let me know in the comments.
-And also check out the official Microsoft blog post form Schumann Ge.
+I think this is excellent work by the Windows Networking team and shows how great the integration with Azure can be.
+I hope this post was helpful if you have any questions, let me know in the comments.
+And also, check out the official Microsoft blog post form Schumann Ge.

 Configure Azure Hybrid Services in Windows Admin Center Video Series